 Practical significance: The research is innovative because this is the first multiple criteria supplier selection model for the T&A field.
-Textile and apparel companies can use the model to find capable suppliers as their partners in the supply chain and minimize their risks and costs. .
-Especially, .
-In addition, since the set of selection criteria will be evaluated by a variety of statistical tests, along with thing, the findings become rational.
+Textile and apparel companies can use the model to find capable suppliers as their partners in the supply chain and minimize their risks and costs.
+Consequently, these companies can advance their current production to higher levels.
+Especially, purchasing companies can actively and easily adjust the weights of criteria to shortlist those criteria fitting well their company’s scope in order to make the selection process less complex and time-consuming.
+In addition, since the set of selection criteria will be evaluated by a variety of statistical tests, along with the model developed by the dissertation performing a ranking of suppliers, the findings become rational.
 Purchasing managers will not choose their suppliers intuitively any longer.
-Also, regarding the supplier selection model, it prioritieswhichusedsourcinga list of criteriaFurtherthrough the analysis, sourcingcan.
+Also, regarding the supplier selection model, it performs priorities of suppliers, which can be used as a means for sourcing managers to select more than one supplier by setting standards through a list of criteria derived from the high-ranked suppliers.
+Further, through the supplier selection model analysis, sourcing managers can allocate orders easily and effectively to candidate suppliers through their strength and their ranks.
 Rather, the findings can act as guidelines for suppliers that wish to become material or auxiliary suppliers for Vietnamese T&A companies.
-In addition, and complementary to the above implication, with minor modifications, these criteria can help companies in other industries enhance their supply chain operations with capable suppliers.
+In addition, and complementary to the above implication, with minor modifications, the model can help companies in other industries enhance their supply chain operations with capable suppliers.

 Structure of the research

 The dissertation starts with an introductory chapter which provides the readers with a brief overview of the dissertation process.
 Chapter 2 will focus on the literature review on the concepts that form the skeleton of this research.
 Chapter 3 highlights the research model and methodology that were used to perform the research process.
 Chapter 4 presents the research findings and discussion, in which the final set of supplier selection criteria and the applicability of the multiple criteria supplier selection model into the selection of suppliers are presented.
 The final chapter summarizes the findings from which the author draws conclusions and suggests researchers some possible directions of future research.
-Additional information will comprise the Appendix of the research.
+Additional information will comprise the Appendices of the research.

 CHAPTER 2: THEORETICAL BASIS AND REVIEW OF LITERATURE ON